-Are you on the hunt for a trustworthy, intelligent provider of IT services?
+Is your business at a growth point where you know there is a need for a provider of IT services?
 If so, you’ve probably seen dozens of articles on what to look for in an IT consulting service.
 However, there’s plenty to avoid, as well, when hiring IT workers.
 Steer clear of the kinds of IT specialists listed below –they’ll only hinder your company’s innovation.

 Don’t hire the hardware devotee.

 This “endangered species” of IT worker is stuck in the ’90s when servers and hardware ruled the tech world.
 Rather than researching which solutions will drive the company forward, these narrow-minded individuals are still defining their own success according to how many pieces of hardware they control.
 Beware; hardware devotees will continue to fight for physical equipment that is no longer needed.
 If you suspect you may already have a hardware junkie on staff, bring in an IT consulting service for a second opinion.